-Indiana University East (Richmond)

-Indiana University at Kokomo

-Indiana University Northwest (Gary)

-Indiana University at South Bend

-Indiana University Southeast (New Albany)

-Indiana University - Purdue University at Fort Wayne (IPFW)
+Indiana University East (Richmond) Indiana University at Fort Wayne Indiana University at Kokomo Indiana University Northwest (Gary) Indiana University at South Bend Indiana University Southeast (New Albany)

 These campuses grant degrees in the arts and sciences, education, business, medical technology, and public and environmental affairs.
 Through the Division of General and Technical Studies, associate certificates are awarded in a number of paraprofessional areas.